 This hotel was one of many luxury places Henry Flagler could build during his lifetime in this city.

-The costs of the tour is $12 per adult.
-You can find more information at the Flagler College website.
+The cost of the tour is $12 per adult.
+You can find more information on the Flagler College website.

 Old City Gate